kudulab/releaser/README.md

 Any project should keep version in Changelog and in OVersion backend.
 We treat version set in OVersion backend (usually Consul) as the only truth version in the moment.
 You should be able to run
-   * `./tasks bump` to bump the path version string fragment
+   * `./tasks set_version` to bump the path version string fragment
-   * `./tasks bump 3.44.12` to bump to any version string you want
+   * `./tasks set_version 3.44.12` to bump to any version string you want

 Get version from OVersion backend:
 ```